DSchlebruegge/openMWR/docs/source/user_guide/create_retrieval.md

 `plot_dir` (optional) is the directory where the plots will be saved, when it is run optionally with e.g. `bin/cron_job.py` (see [Run Operational](#run_operational)).
 `retrieval_output_dir` (optional) is the directory where the retrieval results will be saved, when it is run optionally with e.g. `bin/cron_job.py` (see [Run Operational](#run_operational)).

-The function `create_site` creates a folder in `openMWR/data/sites/` with the site name and saves the site configuration in a JSON file.
+The function `create_site` creates a folder in `{DATA_DIR}/sites/` with the site name and saves the site configuration in a JSON file in that folder.

 ## Download and Prepare the Training Data

 To generate training data, either the measurement data from radiosondes or era5 data can be used.
 The recommended option is to use radiosonde data, as it provides more accurate and higher-resolution profiles of atmospheric parameters.
 It has also been tested more extensively.

-All the data will be saved in subfolders under `openMWR/data/`.

 ### Radiosonde Data